tjohnson012/Sacred-Signals/README.md

 ## 🤝 Contributing

-This is a personal creative build and is not open for pull requests.
+This is a personal creative build and is open for pull requests.

 ---